enriquegr84/QuakeAI/README.md

 - Decision-making phase.
 We implement a runtime decision-making system for AI duels that simultaneously simulates both NPC player actions using heuristics to represent numerically how good or bad these actions are.
 Each action is executed in parallel through a simulation and once all the simulations have been performed, the decision-making algorithm chooses the most optimal solution for each player.
 The decision will be updated and synchronized with the implemented AI agent that carries out the decision-making plans.
 - Challenging phase.
 We propose a post-game processing algorithm that analyzes the recorded game actions of the human player using the same AI model and decision-making process.
 The offline process will numerically evaluate each player’s decision by comparing them with other alternatives.
 Other player skills such as environment awareness, aiming or reaction time will be also considered and numerically evaluated.

-We have written documentation in the wiki section that is meant for readers with a technical background in computer science, especially in the artificial intelligence field.
+We have managed to run the project with a latest Computer generation, though we don't have a minimum specs requirement.
+We have also written documentation in the wiki section that is meant for readers with a technical background in computer science, especially in the artificial intelligence field.
 It is also recommended to read the documentation of the framework for understanding the game engine in which we have developed this project https://github.com/enriquegr84/GameEngineTutorial

-Despite all the work we have done so far, this project still has way long road ahead and it is worth-noting that the difficulty increases each step on the way as well as the amount of work.
+Despite all the work we have done so far, this project still has a long road ahead and it is worth-noting that the difficulty increases each step on the way as well as the amount of work.
 Lets describe the Roadmap for accomplishing our goals in the current project state:
 - Find people who are insterested and wants to participate in the project.
 - Move the project to a professional game engine.
 The current physics system is not human-playable and it has important issues that makes it no reliable.
-Additionally, the home-made game engine has limitations that makes harder to create necessary tools for AI Editing & Analyzing.
+Additionally, the home-made game engine has limitations that makes it harder to create necessary tools for AI Editing & Analyzing.
 - Create better AI Editor/Analysis tools
 - Create better prediction system
-- Find solutions to the limitations, specially the indecisive AI behavior.
+- Find solutions to the AI limitations, specially the indecisive agent behavior.
 - Introduce Machine Learning
 - Once we have complete a competitive AI agent, start the challenging phase.